Former student files lawsuit against Matthew Priebe, Lansing Public Schools

 Court documents say "while the car was stopped, Priebe leaned in to try to kiss" Pilar.

 Court documents say Priebe told Pilar to "get comfortable" with him and that she "didn't need to be shy."

 Court documents say Priebe continued rubbing her thigh with his right hand and "then took her right hand with his left hand and placed it on his erect penis."

 Pilar began distancing herself from Priebe in February 2016, according to court documents.

 As time continued on, court documents state Priebe told the plaintiff about his past sexual experiences and talk about having sex with Pilar.

 In one instance, court documents state that Priebe told Pilar "if they did have sex, they did not need to use a condom because he had had a vasectomy."

 Pilar is seeking damages in excess of $25,000 and has undergone mental and emotional distress, according to court documents.

-She spoke out against Priebe to News 10 earlier this year.
+against Priebe to News 10 earlier this year.

 Priebe was sentenced to less than a year in jail and five years probation back in October.